uridabomb/Our_3D_Project/README.md

 - Place the joints at the bottom, middle and top of the cylinder

-### Virtual bonds
+### Connection points
-For each pair of chains, a, b the best virtual bond between the chains is defined as
+For each pair of chains, a, b, the best points to connect the chains are defined as:

 <img src="https://latex.codecogs.com/svg.latex?\dpi{300}&space;\large&space;v_{a,b}=&space;\min_{i,j\in[M]\times[N]}\left&space;|&space;\left&space;\|&space;x_{i,a}^0&space;-&space;x_{j,b}^0\right&space;\|&space;-&space;\left&space;\|&space;x_{i,a}^1&space;-&space;x_{j,b}^1&space;\right&space;\|&space;\right&space;|&space;&plus;&space;\left&space;\|&space;x_{i,a}^0&space;-&space;x_{j,b}^0&space;\right&space;\|" title="\large v_{a,b}= \min_{i,j\in[M]\times[N]}\left | \left \| x_{i,a}^0 - x_{j,b}^0\right \| - \left \| x_{i,a}^1 - x_{j,b}^1 \right \| \right | + \left \| x_{i,a}^0 - x_{j,b}^0 \right \|" />

-We find the minimum amount of virtual bonds which is needed to connect the structure by running MST on all pairs.
+The minimal bonds needed to connect the structure may be found by running MST on all pairs

 ### Joint structure